 From sailing the seven seas to crossing oceans to day trippin’ there’s a great way to earn your sea legs, boat hitchhiking!
 You don’t need to be a sailing superstar but you do need to be patient, persistent and willing to put some time and effort into your search.

-After Antonio and I hitched a ride across the Sea of Cortez from La Paz to Mazatlan I received a lot of messages asking how we did it.
-To be honest my experience is limited but here are a few things I learned along the search for a boat.
+After we hitched a ride across the Sea of Cortez from La Paz to Mazatlan we started to receive a lot of messages asking us how we did it.
+To be honest our experience is limited but here are a few things we learned from our search for a boat.